akka/akka/CONTRIBUTING.md

 These guidelines mainly applies to Typesafe’s “mature” projects - not necessarily to projects of the type ‘collection of scripts’ etc.

+## Branches summary

+Depending on which version (or sometimes module) you want to work on, you should target a specific branch as explained below:

+* `master` – development branch of Akka 2.4.x
+* `release-2.3` – maintanance branch of Akka 2.3.x
+* `release 2.3-dev` – development branch of Akka Streams and HTTP (only)

 ## General Workflow

 This is the process for committing code into master.
 There are of course exceptions to these rules, for example minor changes to comments and documentation, fixing a broken build etc.